sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

    number of times during the monitoring interval.
    If memory usage of the container is still larger than thershold after the monitoring interval, Monit should generate and write alert into syslog periodically.
-2. `CONFIG_DB` can be configured to retrieve and set alerting ability of each container.
+2. `CONFIG_DB` can be configured to retrieve and set alerting status of each container.
 3. `CONFIG_DB` can be configured to retrieve and set memory threshold of each container.
-4. Users can access the alerting ability of each container via the CLI utility
+4. Users can access the alerting status of each container via the CLI utility
-    1. Users can retrieve alerting ability of a container.
+    1. Users can retrieve alerting status of a container.
-    2. Users can configure alerting ability of a container.
+    2. Users can configure alerting status of a container.
 5. Users can access the memory threshold of each container via the CLI utility
     1. Users can retrieve memory threshold of a container.
     2. Users can configure memory threshold of a container.

 ### 1.2.2 Configuration and Management Requirements
-The default alerting ability and memory threshold of containers should be initialized in the `init_cfg.json.j2` file.
+The default alerting status and memory threshold of containers should be initialized in the `init_cfg.json.j2` file.
 Configuration of this feature can be changed via:
 1. config_db.json
 2. CLI